 Susan Magnus (b.
 1957, New York, NY) is a multidisciplinary artist who creates photographs, sculptures, works on paper, and installations that explore themes of ephemerality.

-Her most recent projects are created in response to film, photographs, and artifacts she inherited after the cognitive decline and death of her mother.
+Her most recent projects are created in response to photographs, film negatives, and artifacts she inherited after the cognitive decline and death of her mother.
 Reflecting on these bequests, Magnus found the vulnerability and deterioration of the pre-digital snapshots emblematic of the fleeting nature of memory and the inevitability of loss.
 Moreover, her mother’s treasured objects—some pristine, others in disrepair—were not only a source of recollection but insistent reminders of the fugitive nature of all things.
-Initially, exploring this vernacular material allowed the artist to process grief and past events; in time, it inspired an ongoing body of work in which she appropriates and transforms pictures and possessions to create enigmatic, alternative visual experiences.
+Initially, exploring this vernacular material allowed the artist to process grief and past events; over time, it inspired an ongoing body of work in which she appropriates and transforms pictures and possessions to create enigmatic, alternative visual experiences.